BlueTeamBlake/IncidentHandling/README.md

 **Answer:** `0`

 ### 7. **Which infected host executed suspicious PowerShell commands?**
-This corresponds to the logs we've been looking at and who has been the one executing them.
+This corresponds to the logs we've been looking at and who has been the one executing them, if you filter by accounts and powershell.exe it will point to one user.

 **Answer:** `James.browne`